 I love it when women take it upon themselves to do something that they’ve never done before.
 Tracey Thomas, a Baby Boomer woman from Milwaukee, produced and directed the documentary “My First and Last Film.”
+Now on Amazon Prime.
 She interviewed various people over 60 to find out how they felt about aging.

 While the film was in production, Dennis, her cinematographer/ boyfriend, tells her he has ALS and cannot continue shooting or traveling.
 Four months later he passes away from the disease.
 Distraught, Tracey shuts down the film but later resumes it, as a promise to Dennis, with a new crew.
 At that point, the storyline takes a turn to deal with her grief.

 The film becomes the story of how the documentary was made with Tracey as a first-time woman director in her sixties with zero experience in the film industry.
 It’s done in a free-form, stream-of-consciousness style.